Overview

 2. Load data with natural indexing: shared[local_i] = a[global_i]

-3. Synchronize with barrier()
+3. Synchronize with barrier() (educational - not strictly needed here)

 4. Process data using shared memory indices